-AEMO uses the following logical structure to determine which of the provided NMIs are included in the definition of DSP.
+AEMO uses the following logical structure to determine which of the provided NMIs are included in the definition of DSP (note, the specific factors are detailed further below in Figure 3):

-- Some program groups invalidate (or exclude) a NMI from being considered for DSP forecasting purposes. - Otherwise, a NMI is considered for DSP forecasting purposes if it has one or more of the 'inclusion' program groups. - For clarity, other factors that may be associated with a NMI are noted as not being relevant in determining inclusion or exclusion of that NMI from DSP as these program groups are already included in either the demand or supply forecasts.
+- Some factors exclude a NMI from being considered for DSP forecasting purposes. - Otherwise, a NMI is considered for DSP forecasting purposes if it has one or more of the 'inclusion' factors. - For clarity, other factors that may be associated with a NMI are noted as not being relevant in determining inclusion or exclusion of that NMI from DSP, as NMIs with these factors are already included in either the demand or supply forecasts.